Hmamouche/brain_decode/README.md

 ```

 ## Raw and Processed interaction data
-* Download the data Raw and Processed from the following link and put in the main folder
+* Download the raw and processed data from the following link and put in the main folder: https://drive.google.com/file/d/1sfGm9Ytdir4c9a6rGioZhGu070H5v0f0/view?usp=drive_link

 ## Tools
 * Download vicuna-7b-v1.3 from https://huggingface.co/lmsys/vicuna-7b-v1.3 in the folder llm